 Adding different backgrounds

+Maintain the skills you are most comfortable with when starting background work.
 Backgrounds use shading, filling, or dotting.
-Maintain the skills you are most comfortable with when starting background work.
+You can use long lines to create a smooth, even wood background.
 Filling in the wood background with a torch or a pen tip is a popular method for background work.
-You are allowed to use long lines to create a smooth and even wood background.

 Shading in various areas gives a stimulating and Basswood effect to a background.
 Keep the surface area around your design light and add darker shading to the border to bring visual focus to your image.
 The dotting technique requires the use of a round pen tip.
 Note that different projects require different backgrounds, so keep working with what works best for you and your design.

 Choose any method of your choice, from watercolor pencils to markers.
-Pencils have more extensive assortments, and they appear as a regular colored pencil would on paper or wood.
+Pencils have more extensive assortments and appear as a regular colored pencil would on paper or wood.

 When moistened with alcohol, the color dissolves into the paint.
 That differs when it comes to colored pencils.
 It tints the surface of the wood and allows the wood color to penetrate the wood fibers.
-Coloring dry pencils, moisten them with a brush, and it integrates better with the wood.
+Coloring dry pencils moisten them with a brush, which integrates better with wood.

+White watercolor pencils make some shades more pastel.
 Transparent colors give a natural look to your items.
-After the colors, rub in some alcohol in a small dish and soak a soft brush in it.
-Watercolor pencils require water, but water raises the grain of the wood, which is why you should use alcohol.
-White watercolor pencils make some shades more pastel.
+After the colors, rub some alcohol in a small dish and soak a soft brush.
+Watercolor pencils require water, but water raises the grain of wood, which is why you should use alcohol.

-Start at about 320 degrees Fahrenheit up to about 500 degrees.
 The wood starts burning, and you can see it change irreversibly.
 Sometimes it shrinks and cracks.
-At some point, any temperature above about 390 degrees, the wood will catch fire.
+Start at about 320 degrees Fahrenheit up to about 500 degrees.
+At some point, the wood will catch fire at any temperature above about 390 degrees.